-subject to the rules regarding technical provisions (see next section), payments due in relation to settled insurance claims should not be measured under those rules and so would fall to be treated as financial assets.
-Only future premiums which fall due after the valuation date are subject to the rules regarding technical provisions; therefore any premium debts due would fall to be treated as financial assets although EIOPA has previously indicated that the risk of non-payment by the policyholder can be ignored if that will result in waiving the insurance cover.
+EIOPA's Final Report on Guidelines on

+recognition and valuation of assets and

+liabilities other than technical provisions

+indicates that all financial assets shall be

+measured at fair value.
+Whilst reinsurance

+recoverables in respect of unsettled claims are

+subject to the rules regarding technical

+provisions (see next section), payments due in

+relation to settled insurance claims should not

+be measured under those rules and so would

+fall to be treated as financial assets.
+Only

+future premiums which fall due after the

+valuation date are subject to the rules

+regarding technical provisions; therefore, any

+premium debts due would fall to be treated as

+payment by the policyholder can be ignored if

+that will result in waiving the insurance cover.